Improwised/kb.repairrabbit.github.io/content/store-closed/how-to-manage-holidays.md

 #### Process to delete holidays

-Go to "master management"
+Go to "Master Management"
 ![How to manage holidays?](/images/store_closed/how_can_manage_holidays/process_to_delet_holiday/go_to_master_management.png)

-Go to “store holiday”
+Go to “Store Holiday”
 ![How to manage holidays?](/images/store_closed/how_can_manage_holidays/process_to_delet_holiday/click_store_holidays.png)

 Select the holiday to be deleted and click  “delete”